Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 The left trigger, and right bumper, are used to adjust the function of the thumbsticks.

-Holding the right trigger lets an ADSR modulate the overdriven lowpass filter.
+Holding the right trigger lets an ADSR modulate the overdriven lowpass filter whenever the tuba articulates.

 ### D-pad

 The left bumper, and the d-pad, are used for setting the subdivision of the auto-wah, delays, and stutters.
-If a subdivision is triggered twice in a row, then while the button is held down the second time, the stutters are reversed, and the wah shifts to the offbeat.

 The left trigger is used for changing the function of the d-pad and the left bumper.